liambll/blog-archive/about.md

 * understand business problem, its benefits and constraints
 * determine if the business problem can potentially be solved with an analytics solution

 It is important to obtain a clear objective at this initial stage.
-For example, "sales performance" can refer to total sales, sales margin, sales per customer, etc. The key is to be specific.
+For example, "sales performance" can refer to total sales, sales margin, sales per customer, etc. The key is to be specific (5W is useful here).

 ## 2. Analytics Problem Framing
 * reformulate business problem into an analytics problem with initial set of drivers (inputs, outputs)